0x78654C/xTerminal/README.md

     clear --  Cleares the console.
     cd -- Sets the currnet directory.
-    ispeed -- Checks the internet speed with Google. md5 -- Chceks the md5 checksum of a file. extip -- Displays the current external IP address. wget -- Download files from a specific website.
+    ispeed -- Checks the internet speed with Google. icheck -- Checks if a Domain or IP address is online. md5 -- Chceks the md5 checksum of a file. extip -- Displays the current external IP address. wget -- Download files from a specific website.